Nearata/myanimelist-rest-api/README.md

 ## Caching

 This project uses `SQLite` to store JSON responses for `7 days` (manually checked).
-We use `Peewee` as driver to comunicate with SQLite Server.
+We use `Peewee` as driver to comunicate with SQLite database.

-At the moment, there's not easy way to disable the cache if not by editing the code.
+If you do not want to cache the responses, you can disable it by editing the `CACHE` constant in `config.py` to `False`.

 ## Production